 - Low-cost workspace: For business owners looking to upgrade their home office, a coworking space can provide a commercial mailing address and a location for meetings with clients or team members.
 Most coworking spaces operate on a flexible monthly membership, which is much more economical than a regular private office lease due to the shared amenities.
 It’s ideal for small businesses or independent professionals looking to take the next step.

 As you can see, coworking spaces have a lot to offer.
 Our advice is to give it a try and see for yourself.
-Many spaces offer a free trial day pass, or at the very least, they will show you around, introduce you to the members, and answer all your questions.
+Many areas offer a free trial day pass, or at the very least, they will show you around, introduce you to the members, and answer all your questions.